 A themed volume in the “Proceedings of the British Academy” series (The Habsburg Monarchy as a Fiscal-Military State c.
 1648–1815: Contours and Perspectives, eds.
-William D. Godsey, Petr Maťa, and Thomas Winkelbauer, forthcoming Oxford University Press) spanning nearly two centuries and large parts of central and western Europe will set both an agenda and a framework for future research into the operations of Habsburg power and authority in its various component parts; it also brings recent specialized research before an international audience.
+William D. Godsey and Petr Maťa, Oxford University Press, 2022) renders greater precision to the concept of the ‘fiscal-military state’ more generally and systematically integrates the problems of war and foreign competition into perceptions of the Habsburg Monarchy in particular.
+It likewise sets both an agenda and a framework for future research into the operations of Habsburg power and authority in its various component parts, while bringing the latest specialized research before an international audience.
 The concepts of the ‘fiscal-military state’ and ‘composite monarchy’ are employed to help illuminate both the contours of political and social change between the Thirty Years’ and Napoleonic wars and the ways in which domestic transformation impacted upon the Habsburg monarchy’s ability to compete abroad.
 It assumes that local elites were crucial to making a successful compound state such as the Habsburg monarchy work.

 Work is now continuing to consolidate and expand this area of research.
 The problems of credit, contractors, and the mobilization of war-related resources at the local (manorial) level, all of which emerged from the work on the volume mentioned above, appear to be especially promising aspects.